Cemeteries

 Urn grove

-The urn graves are located under trees or on former large burial plots in a special setting.
+The urn graves are located under trees or on former large burial plots in a special environment.
 The dimensions and design of the area, the memorial stones and plaques are adapted to the respective urn grove.
 The burial area remains natural and is extensively maintained by the city.
 The placing of grave decorations is not permitted.
 The period of use is 15 years.

 Urn communal facility with slab